 Amazon.com, Inc.’s ability to satisfy stakeholders supports organizational growth in the e-commerce industry.
 In Archie Carroll’s model of corporate social responsibility (CSR), stakeholders are individuals or groups linked to the organization based on their stake in what the business does.
 The company affects its stakeholders, and vice versa.
 In the case of Amazon, stakeholders have widely varying interests, considering the global reach of the organization.
 This condition requires a broad scope for the company’s corporate social responsibility strategy, policies and programs.
 Satisfying stakeholders’ interests helps maintain Amazon’s market position as the leading online retail company in the world.

 Amazon must respond to stakeholders’ interests through a comprehensive corporate social responsibility (CSR) strategy.
-While its CSR programs and policies are evolving, Amazon.com Inc. needs to improve its efforts to satisfy the changing interests and expectations of stakeholders in the global e-commerce industry.
+While its CSR programs and policies evolve, Amazon.com Inc. needs to improve its efforts to satisfy the changing interests and expectations of stakeholders in the global e-commerce industry.

 Amazon’s Stakeholder Groups & CSR Initiatives